dhis2/threat-model/README.md

 ### DHIS2 User

-- Can sign up for an account
+- Can sign up for a DHIS2 account
 - Can change the settings of the account
+- Can change or recover password
 - Can see the list of other DHIS2 users
+- Can send messages to other DHIS2 users
-- Can read or write data according to the access control permissions
+- Can read or write DHIS2 data
-- Can access the local copy of data in the mobile application in the offline mode
+- Can read, write, and sync the offline copy of DHIS2 data in the mobile application

 ### DHIS2 Administrator